ironmeld/builder-hex0/README.md

 make
 ```

-To execute the current image.
+To launch the build image under QEMU:
 ```
 make self-rebuild
 ```

+The self-rebuild takes source code for the build image and rebuilds the build image.
-Note: once the build is complete, the machine will not build again if restarted unless
+Note that once the build is complete, the machine will not build again if restarted unless
 source code is applied again.

 Or build the image manually: